yugabyte/ybu/TFE/YBU-59/YBU-59.md

 ### Define VPC route table properties
 A route table specifies how packets are forwarded between the subnets within your VPC, the internet, and your VPN connection.
 When you created your VPC, AWS automatically creates a main route table for your VPC.
 You need to give this main route table a name and also explicitly associate your subnet or subnets with it.

-Here are the steps to edit the properties of the exisitng route table:
+Here are the steps to edit the properties of the existing route table:

 * In the left sidebar, in Virtual Private Cloud, select **Your VPCs**.
 * In Filter VPCs, enter the name of your VPC, e.g., `vpc-SLUE-use1`.